RAGUNATH-R-30/lms_api/readme.md

-# Course Management System API
+# Learning Management System API

 Welcome to the Learning Management System API documentation.
 This API provides endpoints for managing courses, users, mentors, admins, and payments.